YassineOUAHMANE/Amazon_Preparation_Interview/README.md

 Welcome to the **Amazon Interview Preparation** repository! 🚀

 This repository contains a collection of **repeated coding problems** frequently asked in Amazon interviews, implemented in **Python**.
 Each problem is carefully selected based on real interview experiences to help you strengthen your problem-solving skills and improve your chances of acing the technical rounds.
+I have gone through the Amazon interview process and have seen firsthand the types of problems that are asked.
+This repository is a reflection of my preparation journey and insights gained from the experience.

 ## 📌 What's Inside?
 - Common Amazon interview coding problems 🏆